microsoft/bobsql/demos/sqlserver2022/sqlledger/readme.md

 10. Try to update Jay Adam's salary to see if no one will notice by executing the script **updatejayssalary.sql**.
 11. Execute the script **getallemployees.sql** to see that it doesn't look anyone updated the data.
 12. Execute the script **viewemployeesledgerhistory.sql** to see the audit of the changes and who made them.
 Notice 3 rows for Jay Adam's.
 Two for the update (DELETE and INSERT) and 1 for the original INSERT.
+1. Generate another digest by executing **generatedigest.sql**.
+Save the JSON output (including the {})
-13. Let's verify the ledger just to verify the integrity of the data.
+1. Let's verify the ledger just to verify the integrity of the data.
 Edit the script **verifyledger.sql** by substituting the JSON value from **step 10** from the **generatedigest.sql** script (include the brackets inside the quotes).
 Execute the script.
 The **last_verified_block_id** should match the block_id in the digest and in **sys.database_ledger_blocks**.
 I now know the ledger is verified as of the time the digest was captured.
 By using this digest I know that 1) The data is valid based on the time the digest was captured 2) The internal blocks match the current data changes for the update to jay's salary.
 If someone had to fake out the data for the Employees table without doing a T-SQL UPDATE to make the system "think" Jay's current salary was 50,000 more than it really is, the system would have raised an error that hashes of the changes don't match the current data.

 ## Demo 2: Using an append-only ledger